kalenarndt/udmp-jumbo-frames/README.md

 # UDMP Monitor MTU

 UDMP Monitor MTU is a shell script that checks all VLAN interfaces and LAN SFP+ ports on the UDM Pro and sets them to 9216.
-This allows for intervlan routing to take place without being fragmented
+This allows for intervlan routing to take place without being fragmented.
+This runs every 5 seconds but can be modified if you change the sleep values in the script.

 ## Pre-Requisites
 UDMP has to have the Boot script installed from this repo https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script